-Music is everywhere at SFS, at the center of school ceremony, animating school plays, drifting down the halls, and sung spontaneously by the children as they work in the classrooms or play in the yard.
+Music is everywhere at SFS: at the center of school ceremonies, animating school plays, drifting down the halls, and sung spontaneously by children as they work in the classrooms or play in the yard.

 What would it be like to sing any music you hear?
 And in tune?
 To be able to figure out how to play anything you can sing?
 And then create an accompaniment, improvise variations, and choreograph a dance to it?
 Welcome to the world of Orff Schulwerk!